The Netherlands and the EU internal market

 - Radiocommunications Agency Netherlands, which monitors transmitting and receiving equipment;

-- the Healthcare Inspectorate (IGZ), which monitors medical devices and medicines.
+- the Dutch Health and Youth Care inspectorate (IGJ), which monitors medical devices and medicines.

 These agencies mainly focus on products which could carry health, safety or environmental risks.
 Special attention is paid to products which show frequent variation or deviation.
 The agencies also act on complaints from consumers or businesses regarding particular products, or can act on reports from inspection agencies in other EU member states.